machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `get-project-context-variables`

-Retrieves a named context variable for the current project.
-If no project context exists or the variable is missing, the tool returns an explanatory message.
+Retrieves the requested context variables for the current project and returns a map from each requested name to its stored value.
+Use it to make shared workflow state available to an Act or prompt template.
+If no context has been created for the project, the tool reports an error; names that have not been stored are returned with a null value.

 **Input parameters**

-- `name` - The context variable name to retrieve.
+- `names` - The names of the context variables to retrieve.

 ### `push-project-context-variable`